chef-training/introduction_to_testing/scene_01.md

 -

-Testing tools including unit and integration testing provide automated ways to ensure that the code we write accomplishes its intended goal.
+Testing tools provide automated ways to ensure that the code we write accomplishes its intended goal.
 It also helps us understand the intent of our code by providing executable documentation - as tests are able to run in virtualized environments.
+We add new cookbook features and write tests to preserve this functionality so that when we - or anyone else on the team - returns to a cookbook tomorrow (or in a few months) to make additional changes we are certain we don't accidently break something.

+-

 During this course you will learn and demonstrate this new cookbook workflow employing the following tools:

-* Code Correctness - Foodcritic and Rubocop
+* Code Correctness with Foodcritic and Rubocop
-* Unit Tests - ChefSpec
+* Unit Tests and testing with ChefSpec
-* Integration Tests - Test Kitchen with ServerSpec
+* And Integration Tests through Test Kitchen and ServerSpec